MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### Plan for change: Intune APP/mobile application management is moving to support Android 9 and later<!-- 10937255 -->

-With the upcoming release of Android 12, Intune app protection policies (APP, also known as mobile application management) for Android will be moving to support Android 9 (Pie) and later on October 1, 2021.
+With the upcoming release of Android 12, Intune app protection policies (APP, also known as mobile application management) for Android will move to support Android 9 (Pie) and later on October 1, 2021.
 This change will align with Office mobile apps for Android support of the last four major versions of Android.

 Based on your feedback, we've updated our support statement.
 We're doing our best to keep your organization secure and protect your users and devices, while aligning with Microsoft app lifecycles.